-INFOhio offers 160 fiction and nonfiction eBooks for Ohio’s 4th graders through Scholastic’s Storia.
+INFOhio offers over 350 fiction and nonfiction eBooks for Ohio’s 4th and 5th graders through Scholastic’s Storia.
 This reading resource allows teachers to create classes and assign specific titles to groups or individuals based on their reading levels and preferences.
 Students can also browse the titles and choose books to read on their own.
 Teachers can check in and monitor the progress made by students, viewing reports on factors such as number of pages and minutes read.
 The books also offer an end of the book quiz where student knowledge is tested and teachers can check for comprehension.

 Reading teachers love Storia for its support of Ohio’s ELA learning standards.
 But content area teachers can use the titles too!
-Each of the 160 eBooks supports 4th grade standards for science, social studies, or math as well as reading and writing.
+Each of the over 350 eBooks supports 4th and 5th grade standards for science, social studies, or math as well as reading and writing.
 This example uses the National Geographic eBook Deadliest Animals and the 4th grade Life Science standard for Earth’s Living History.
 Teachers can try out this lesson idea to help students master the idea that ecosystems are based on interrelationships among and between biotic and abiotic factors.
 In this text, students learn specifically about the relationships between living organisms – predator versus prey.

 As students read the eBook, there are several interactive features that can be implemented to differentiate, engage and challenge readers.